Does the popularity of “gluten-free” make dining safer?

 Do certification and awareness programs mean less risk?

-No one has scientifically evaluated whether or not restaurants that participate in a gluten-free certification program offer a lower risk for diners.
-It would be very difficult to study.
+No one has scientifically evaluated whether or not restaurants participating in a gluten-free certification program offer a lower risk for diners.
+It would be tough to study.
 But, I would argue that any restaurant vested in training its staff in proper technique is a safer option than one that doesn’t.

 What about 100% gluten-free restaurants?